dawidroman/riot/README.md

-# Riot Festival Schedule PWA
+# Riot Fest Schedule PWA

 A modern Progressive Web App for displaying a 3-day concert schedule with offline functionality.